 - Medicines such as penicillin, methyldopa (Aldomet), quinine (Qualaquin), and sulfonamides

-- Viruses such as Epstein-Barr, cytomegalovirus, HIV, and hepatitis
+- Viruses such as Epstein-Barr virus, cytomegalovirus, HIV, and hepatitis

-If you think you could have any type of anemia, you should talk to your primary doctor.
-He may refer you to a hematologist, a doctor who specializes in blood diseases.
-He’ll most likely discuss your past medical history, medications you take, and talk about your symptoms.
+If you think you could have any type of anemia, you should talk to your doctor.
+They may refer you to a hematologist, a doctor who specializes in blood diseases.
+They’ll most likely discuss your past medical history, medications you take, and talk about your symptoms.

 - The number of red blood cells, white blood cells, and platelets